janechu/static-docs/.github/pull_request_template.md

 - [ ] I have added tests for my changes.
 - [ ] I have tested my changes.
 - [ ] I have updated the project documentation to reflect my changes.
+- [ ] I have bumped the package version.
+- [ ] I have updated the CHANGELOG.md.

 ## ⏭ Next Steps